Strategies to minimize your child’s pain over losing a friend

 Find new friends for your child

 If you’re a parent, you know the power of distraction.
 Although you shouldn’t dismiss your child’s sorrow over losing a friend, you can actively seek to bring new people into his life.
-Look for other Solo Moms in your yoga class, at work, and at your child’s school.
+Look for other separated or divorced moms in your yoga class, at work, and at your child’s school.
 They often can relate to your struggles, and your children will share similar experiences.
 Your child may find someone to talk to about your split or perhaps meet another child who divides her time between two households—essentially, someone whose similar life circumstances will help your child deal with feeling different or alone.
 This is an important part of building your support network.

 It’s also a good idea to enroll your child in activities through a recreation center or local sports group that will bring in kids from other communities and schools.
 Help your child meet parents and kids who will accept you and him in your current life circumstances.